marko-js/marko/README.md

 module.exports = Widget;
 ```

-In order for everything to work on the client-side we need to include the code for the `raptor-widgets` module and the `./widget.js` module as part of the client bundle and we also need to use the custom `<w-init-widgets>` tag to let the client know which widgets rendered on the server need to be initialized on the client.
+In order for everything to work on the client-side we need to include the code for the `marko-widgets` module and the `./widget.js` module as part of the client bundle and we also need to use the custom `<w-init-widgets>` tag to let the client know which widgets rendered on the server need to be initialized on the client.
 To include the client-side dependencies will be using the [optimizer](https://github.com/raptorjs3/optimizer) module and the taglib that it provides.
 Our final page template is shown below:

 __src/pages/index/template.marko:__